 Family Engagement and Inclusion

-New Heights School realise that in order to attain successful outcomes for their pupils, forging a robust, strong, positive relationship and rapport with parents / carers offers the most productive approach to achieving this objective.
+New Heights School realises that, in order to attain successful outcomes for their pupils, forging a robust, strong, positive relationship and rapport with parents / carers offers the most productive approach to achieving this objective.
 This initiative is valued with such high regard that New Heights School possesses its own, unique and bespoke team of Family Engagement Workers.

 Our Family Engagement Team works relentlessly, introducing themselves and explaining their role within New Heights School when conducting a new pupil’s Admission Interview.
 The interventions the team can provide and offer are evaluated at this stage and an individual plan is formed for the pupil; a Pupil Progress Plan (PPP), in order to identify a holistic, wrap-around support package, for the pupil and their family whilst their assessment commences.